A Farmgirl's Kitchen®

 Step 7: Let the donuts rise.
 Cover loosely with plastic wrap and plop in the refrigerator overnight.

-I’m frying these babies up in a Lodge 13.25-inch cast iron skillet.
+I’m frying donuts in a Lodge 13.25-inch cast iron skillet.
 Heat the oil to 375 degrees F and maintain that.
 Use a digital thermometer to monitor your temperature.

 Canola oil is my personal preference, because it doesn’t add any flavor to your doughnuts.
 Fry them on each side about 1 minute or so, flipping only once.
 Use a slotted spoon to lift them out of the hot oil and let drip dry on a half sheet pan lined with paper towels.